Jussif/IEEE-Latin-America-Transactions/Readme.md

 ---
 ## 💻 Requirements
 - Python 3.13.7
-- Review the requirement.txt file for libraries and dependencies.
+- Review the requirements.txt file for libraries and dependencies.

 ---
 ## 📧 Contact